freenas/freenas-docs/userguide/snippets/wizard.rst

 To create a share using the wizard, enter a name for the share, then select the :guilabel:`Purpose` of the share:

-* **Windows (CIFS):** this type of share can be accessed by any operating system using a CIFS client.
+* **Windows (SMB):** this type of share can be accessed by any operating system using a SMB client.
 Check the box for :guilabel:`Allow Guest` to allow users to access the share without a password.
-CIFS shares created with the wizard can be fine-tuned afterward with :ref:`Windows (CIFS) Shares`.
+SMB shares created with the wizard can be fine-tuned afterward with :ref:`Windows (SMB) Shares`.

 * **Mac OS X (AFP):** this type of share can be accessed by Mac OS X users.
 Check the box for :guilabel:`Time Machine` if Mac users will